slotThe/slotThe.github.io/posts/aoc-in-bqn.md

 Many things that seem intuitive at first, coming from another language, are just not true in BQN.

-- Lists of lists are not arrays:
+- Lists of lists are not equivalent to higher-dimensional arrays:

   ``` bqn
       a ← ⟨⟨1,2⟩,⟨3,4⟩⟩